aburrell/apexpy/docs/installation.rst

 imported.

 ::
-   LDFLAGS="-L/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk/usr/lib ${LDFLAGS}" python setup.py install
+   LDFLAGS="-L/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk/usr/lib ${LDFLAGS}" pip install apexpy

 Windows systems are known to have issues with Fortran-based codes.
 The Windows testing we do uses miniconda, so we recommend using the Anaconda environment.